20 Ancient Greek Flower Myths

 Yarrow – Achillea millefolium – Achilles’ thousand-leaved plant, the Greek word for yarrow is μυριόφυλλο-myriofyllo.

-Now, the above myth confuses me slightly, but then nothing seems to be straightforward when it comes to Greek mythology, which, by the way, is never-ending, as to my knowledge, Thetis, dipped Achilles, into the River Styx, whose waters were said to bring about invulnerability but as she held him tightly by the heel, whilst dipping him in the river, the water never touched his heel.
+As to my knowledge, Thetis, dipped Achilles, into the River Styx, whose waters were said to bring about invulnerability but as she held him tightly by the heel, whilst dipping him in the river, the water never touched his heel.

 As a result, Achilles was invulnerable everywhere except his heel, which proved to be his downfall; this is where the idiom, ‘Achilles Heel’, comes from.

-Yarrow has been used for treating wounds, especially bleeding wounds from iron weapons, since the Middle Ages, the leaves are effective in slowing bleeding, so that the blood will clot.
-Yarrow also has rich in antibiotic properties.
+Yarrow has been used for treating wounds, especially bleeding wounds from iron weapons, since the Middle Ages.

-Yarrow is a symbol of lasting love, owing to the fact that it takes two or more years to propagate from seed before becoming established, but once established, yarrow is a strong and lasting perennial which can endure conditions and neglect which would kill many other plants.
+Yarrow is a symbol of lasting love, owing to the fact that it takes two or more years to propagate from seed before becoming established but once established yarrow is a strong and lasting perennial which can endure conditions and neglect which would kill many other plants.

 The next time you admire a narcissus, nodding its delicate head in the wind, or bend to smell the intoxicating aroma of the hyacinth, or admire that exquisite orchid, spare a thought for those poor Greek youths of ancient Greece, who gave their lives, so that we, today, may enjoy the beauty of these flowers.